mpyne-navy/dsb-report/dsb-report.md

 warranties, licenses, liabilities, and maintenance must be included in the RFPs and the contracts.

-\[rec:31\]
+<a id="recommendation-3"></a>

-### *Recommendation 31: The Undersecretary of Defense (Acquisition) and Assistant Secretary of Defense (Comptroller) should direct Program Managers to identify in their programs those subsystems, components, and perhaps even modules, that may be expected to be acquired rather than built; and to reward such acquisition In the RFP’s.* {#rec:32 .unnumbered}
+### *Recommendation 31: The Undersecretary of Defense (Acquisition) and Assistant Secretary of Defense (Comptroller) should direct Program Managers to identify in their programs those subsystems, components, and perhaps even modules, that may be expected to be acquired rather than built; and to reward such acquisition In the RFP’s.*

+<a id="recommendation-32"></a>
-### *Recommendation 32: The Software Engineering Institute should establish a prototype module market, focussed originally on Ada modules and tools for Ada, with the objective of spinning it off when commercially viable.* {#recommendation-32-the-software-engineering-institute-should-establish-a-prototype-module-market-focussed-originally-on-ada-modules-and-tools-for-ada-with-the-objective-of-spinning-it-off-when-commercially-viable. .unnumbered}
+### *Recommendation 32: The Software Engineering Institute should establish a prototype module market, focussed originally on Ada modules and tools for Ada, with the objective of spinning it off when commercially viable.*

 A scheme for how such a marketplace might work, including some possible financial and licensing arrangements, is proposed in Appendix A7.